The perfect mixture of savory and sweet — Sour Cherry Varenikis! Serve with a dollop of sour cream and enjoy this traditional Ukrainian treat.

 I use their organic all-purpose flour for just about everything.
 It might be controversial, but I even use it to bake many of my favorite bread recipes.
 I love making Honey & Herb French Bread and Rustic Olive Bread, especially during the holidays.

-Not going to lie, sometimes my dinner is nothing but bread dipped in oil and vinegar (along with a glass of red wine, of course).
+Not going to lie, sometimes my dinner is nothing but bread dipped in oil and vinegar.

 Along with the flour, my vareniki dough calls for an egg, salt, baking powder, and kefir.
 If you’re not familiar with kefir, it’s a fermented milk product that is popular across Eastern and Northern Europe.

-I buy mine at my local Fred Meyer (Kroger), but if you have a hard time finding it you can substitute with a mixture of buttermilk and sour cream.
+I buy mine at my local Kroger, but if you have a hard time finding it you can substitute with a mixture of buttermilk and sour cream.
 Kefir is a bit thicker and tangier than buttermilk, so I would use a ratio of two parts buttermilk to one part sour cream.

 As with most “traditional” recipes, everyone and their grandmother (literally) has their own way to make it.